Audio Technica AT-LP30W Review: Go Vinyl

 Anti-skate (outward bias) is conveniently applied by a dial on the arm base, shown here.
 Easier than the simple thread and weight system that’s still common.
 The horizontal bearings are adjustable ball races.

-The removable headshell makes cartridge changing easy and measurement shows removables don’t affect arm behaviour.
-In practice they can be upgraded at low cost for better results, so I favour them in this price range.
+The removable headshell makes cartridge changing easy, and measurement shows removables don’t affect arm behavior.
+In practice, they can be upgraded at a low cost for better results, so I favor them in this price range.

 The phono stage is MM only and can be switched in/out via a rear slide switch.
 With it switched in the turntable gives a Line output suitable for any amplifier, with it switched out the cartridge signal can be sent direct to an external phono stage of higher ability, even one able to handle moving coil cartridges for those with such ambitions.